 Bhutan is a small landlocked Buddhist country.
 India borders it in the south and China in the north; world’s two most populated countries.
 It has population of about seven hundred ninety thousands.

 Therefore, Bhutan tourism policy of ‘High Value, Low Impact’ is designed to meet this objective.
 Solo backpacking in Bhutan is almost impossible.
-We don’t see a solo traveler in Bhutan who is for longer duration in Bhutan especially for tourists who come Bhutan on Tourist VISA.
+We don’t see a solo traveler in Bhutan who is for longer duration in Bhutan on Tourist VISA.

 However, Bhutan’s unique cultural traditions with majestic mountainside monasteries and imposing ancient fortresses make it one of the most elusive tourist destinations.

 Therefore, today we are bringing out a comprehensive Bhutan travel guide for people planning to travel Bhutan.
 We tried our best to keep it simple with required details.
 Our Bhutan travel tips should help people who are into solo backpacking trip to Bhutan.

 If you are from a country other than India, Maldives and Bangladesh, get Bhutan VISA before travelling to Bhutan.
 You must come to Bhutan only through a Bhutan Tourism Council authorized tour operator.